0x5c/zfs-bclonecheck/README.md

 # zfs-bclonecheck
 Small script to check for bcloned files on a ZFS pool

+> [!WARNING]
-> Warning: This script requires a version of zdb that can dump the BRT.
+> This script requires a version of zdb that can dump the BRT.
 See https://github.com/openzfs/zfs/pull/15541

 ## Usage